Dew claws on dogs: Keep them or clip them?

 Step 4: After the dew claw has been removed, the wound will be stitched up with dissolving or non-dissolving sutures.

-Step 5: To protect the wound, its is often covered by a bandage.
+Step 5: To protect the wound, it is often covered by a bandage for a few days.

-The surgery itself often takes only 15-30 minutes.
-Your dog may have to stay at the vet hospital for 2-3 hours and can return home once the anesthetic has worn off.
+The surgery itself often takes only 15 to 30 minutes.
+Your dog may have to stay at the vet hospital for 2 to 3 hours and can return home once the anaesthetic has worn off.

 Dew claw removal aftercare

-- If your dog bites or licks their paws, your vet will recommend that is wears an Elizabethan collar.
+- If your dog bites or licks their paws, your vet will recommend that they wear an Elizabethan collar.

 - The wound should be checked daily for redness, puffiness or if it causes obvious distress to your pet.